tleadbe1/STIV/README.md

 # STIV
 (Stochastic thermodynamics with internal variables)

-Supporting code for manuscript submission to PNAS Nexus named: A stastical mechanics framework for constructing non-equilibrium thermodynamic models.
+Supporting code for the paper: Leadbetter, Travis, Prashant K. Purohit, and Celia Reina.
+"A statistical mechanics framework for constructing nonequilibrium thermodynamic models."
+PNAS Nexus 2.12 (2023): pgad417.

 /environment/
 The docker file contained in this directory gives the python and ubuntu dependencies needed to run this code.